pajtai/Netlumination.com/application/_posts/2010-05-09-piping-grep-into-the-odyssey.md

 And of course, this is just the tip of the iceberg, or should I say, just the beginning of the Siren's song?

-To learn more about grep type, "man grep" in Linux or, "M-x woman ENTER grep" in Emacs.
+To learn more about grep type, `man grep` in Linux or, `M-x woman ENTER grep` in Emacs.